Guaíra Falls

-The falls comprised 18 cataracts clustered in seven groups—hence their Portuguese name, Sete Quedas (Seven Falls)—near the Brazilian municipality of Guaíra, Paraná and Salto de Guairá, the easternmost city in Paraguay.
+The falls comprised 18 cataracts clustered in seven groups—hence their Portuguese name, Sete Quedas (Seven Falls)—near the Brazilian municipality of Guaíra, Paraná and Salto del Guairá, the easternmost city in Paraguay.
 The falls were located at a point where the Paraná River was forced through a narrow gorge.
 At the head of the falls, the river narrowed sharply from a width of about 1250 ft to 200 ft.
 The total height of the falls was approximately 375 ft, while the largest individual cataract was 130 ft high.
 The roar of the plunging water could be heard from 20 mi away.

 Submergence

 A tourist attraction and a favorite of locals, the falls were completely submerged under the artificial lake created by the Itaipu Dam upon its completion in 1982.
 The building of the dam, authorized by a 1973 bilateral agreement between the Paraguayan and Brazilian regimes of the time, marked a new era of cooperation between the countries, both of which had claimed ownership of Guaíra Falls.

 As construction of the Itaipu Dam progressed, thousands of visitors flocked to the area to see the falls before they disappeared forever.
 Disaster struck on January 17, 1982, when a suspended footbridge affording access to a particularly spectacular view of the falls collapsed, killing dozens of tourists.